Gracious-Ogbeme/Gracious-Ogbeme/README.md

 - 🔸️I possess strong problem-solving, critical thinking, and communication skills, along with the ability to collaborate effectively in a team.
 - 🔸️I have experience working as a data analyst on projects that involve data cleaning, statistical analysis, data visualization, and reporting.
-- 🤝I'm looking to collaborate on data analysis jobs and projects that allow me to apply my skills and expertise to help organizations make data-driven decisions
+- 🤝I'm looking to collaborate on data analysis jobs and projects that allow me to apply my skills and expertise to help organizations make data-driven decisions.
 - 📚 I’m currently learning python for data science and machine learning.
-- How to reach me
+- Connect with me on [LinkedIn,](https://www.linkedin.com/in/gracious-ogbeme) [Twitter,](https://x.com/Gracious_Ogbeme?t=jU1NjbAxeA6Yq4JZ8tgg3Q&s=09) and [Medium](https://medium.com/@gracious.ogbeme)